Build API clients for a command line interface (CLI) with Microsoft identity authentication

 Register an application

-To be able to authenticate with the Microsoft identity platform and get an access token for Microsoft Graph, you will need to create an application registration.
+To be able to authenticate with the Microsoft identity platform and get an access token for Microsoft Graph, you need to create an application registration.
 You can install the Microsoft Graph PowerShell SDK and use it to create the app registration, or register the app manually in the Azure Active Directory admin center.

 The following instructions register an app and enable device code flow for authentication.